Debt Buyers & Your Credit Report

 When a debt buyer parks an old debt on your credit report or re-ages an account, it might be violating the FCRA.

 When a debt buyer re-ages a debt, it often falsely reports new account activity, such as recent payment delinquencies, or it might alter the date of your account, such as changing the date you opened the account or last made a payment.
-This can be a problem because if you apply for a car loan or mortgage, for instance, the bank might think that you're currently having trouble paying your bills.
+This re-aging can be problematic because if you apply for a car loan or mortgage, the bank might think you're having trouble paying your bills.

 The "Silent" Treatment is Illegal

-Debt buyers often don't alert consumers that they've reported an old debt to the CRAs.
+Debt buyers often don't alert consumers that they've reported an old debt to the credit bureaus.
 So, you might not find out about the reappearance of this debt until you apply for a new loan or credit card.
-You then feel pressure to pay the old debt to clear it from your credit report so that you can get the new credit or loan approval.
+You then feel pressure to pay the old debt to clear it from your credit reports so that you can get the new credit or loan approval.

-Because the FCRA requires debt buyers to notify you when they report negative information to a CRA, this practice violates the FCRA.
+Because the FCRA requires debt buyers to notify you when they report negative information to a credit bureau, this practice violates the FCRA.

-If you find an old debt on your credit report, resist the temptation to pay it.
-Instead, you should immediately dispute the debt by doing one, or both, of the following:
+If you find an old debt on your credit reports, resist the temptation to pay it.
+Instead, you should immediately dispute the debt by doing one or both of the following:

 Dispute the old debt directly with the debt buyer.
-State the reasons you dispute the debt in writing and send it directly to the debt buyer.
-Once the debt buyer receives your written dispute, it is required to investigate the dispute and notify the CRA of your dispute.
-When appropriate, it must send corrected information to the CRA and request that the CRA remove the incorrect negative information.
+State why you dispute the debt in writing and send it directly to the debt buyer.
+Once the debt buyer receives your written dispute, it is required to investigate the dispute and notify the credit bureau of your dispute.
+When appropriate, it must send corrected information to the credit bureau and request that the bureau remove the incorrect negative information.

-Dispute the old debt with the CRA following FCRA dispute procedure.
-File a dispute with the three major CRAs: TransUnion, Experian, and Equifax.
+Dispute the old debt with the credit bureau following the FCRA dispute procedure.
+File a dispute with the three major credit bureaus: TransUnion, Experian, and Equifax.
 Be sure to include all supporting documentation.
-The CRAs must then either reinvestigate the dispute or remove the negative information about the old debt from your credit report.
+The credit bureaus must reinvestigate the dispute or remove the negative information about the old debt from your credit reports.

 Talk to a Lawyer

-If, after you follow one of these dispute procedures, the debt buyer or CRA fails to comply with its obligations, you might be able to sue for violations of the FCRA.
+If, after you follow one of these dispute procedures, the debt buyer or credit bureau fails to comply with its obligations, you might be able to sue for violations of the FCRA.
 If successful, you might get actual damages, punitive damages, and attorneys' fees and costs.
-To get more information about filing a suit against a debt buyer for violating the FCRA, talk to an attorney.

 Talk to a Lawyer